Sound Blaster: Compatibility with Linux

-All recent Linux distributions support Sound Blaster Cards via kernel drivers.
+From 2019, Linux distributions support Sound Blaster Cards via kernel drivers.
 In case of non-Plug-and-Play ISA cards, a configuration file in /etc/modules must be reconfigured, writing for example with Sound Blaster 16 card installed: snd-sb16 isapnp=0.

 X-Fi series cards have basic support in Linux, but the advanced features like signal routing, relay control or external I/O consoles are not supported.

 Support for the newer Sound Blaster cards (Z and AE series) was added to the kernel during 4.19 – 4.20 release timeframe.